xLSTM Scaling Laws: Competitive Performance with Linear Time-Complexity: Introduction

 \item \emph{Inference}: How does the inference speed in terms of time to first token (prefill) and step time (generation) scale for xLSTM and Transformer under different context lengths and model sizes?

 \end{itemize}

-Our investigation shows, that \textbf{xLSTM models are Pareto-dominant in terms of cross-entropy loss over Transformer models} (Fig.~\ref{fig:fig1_lnd_fit}), enabling models that are both better and cheaper.
+Our investigation shows, that \textbf{xLSTM models Pareto-dominate Transformer models in the compute–loss trade-off} (Fig.~\ref{fig:fig1_lnd_fit}), enabling models that are both better and cheaper.
 We find that, for a given training compute budget, compute-optimal xLSTM models are larger (Fig.~\ref{fig:isoflop_model_size}), i.e. have more parameters, than compute-optimal Transformer models.
 During inference, xLSTMs are faster than same-sized Transformers (Fig.~\ref{fig:inference}), and their performance advantage grows with context length due to Transformers’ quadratic time complexity.